developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/about/index.md

     <td style="text-align:center" rowspan="2">2.3.1</td>
     <td style="text-align:center">Server</td>
     <td style="text-align:center">2.3.1</td>
-    <td style="text-align:left">• New feature to toggle BLE for device proximity tracking.<br>• Delete "Never connected" devices in the web portal.
-This can include devices with invaild data uploaded from a device CSV file.</td>
+    <td style="text-align:left">• New feature to toggle BLE for device proximity tracking.<br>• Ability to delete "Never connected" devices in the web portal that have been uploaded but never connected to the server.
+This option helps to remove devices uploaded to the console via .CSV file in error. <br>• Self-signed certificates are now supported to help simplify deployment of product demos and trials.</td>
   </tr>
   <tr>
     <td style="text-align:center">Client</td>
     <td style="text-align:center">2.3</td>
-    <td style="text-align:left">New BLE feature for device proximity tracking.</td>
+    <td style="text-align:left">• New BLE device proximity indicator to locate a misplaced device by leveraging BLE device-to-device beacon transmissions.<br>• Enhanced Device Tracker mobile client with support for Google API 28, providing greater consistency of application user interfaces and icons.</td>
   </tr>
    <tr>
     <td style="text-align:center" rowspan="2">2.2.1</td>